10 Best Bike Saddles Reviewed & Compared

 The Fizik Arione R5 K:ium is made from a carbon reinforced nylon so that the seat is both comfortable but also sturdy, the carbon contributing to the seats noteworthy durability.

-This Fizik saddle is long and thin with flexible edges to allow it to conform to the riders motions without restricting the riders legs and thighs.
-The main length of the saddle is also flexible to make any motion while cycling easier on the riders body.
-This saddle is very thin, though, and would be difficult for a heavier rider to use.
+This Fizik seat is long and thin with flexible edges to allow it to conform to the riders motions without restricting the riders' legs and thighs.
+The main length is also flexible to make any motion while cycling easier on the body of the rider.
+It is very thin, though, and would be difficult for a heavier rider to use.

 The Arione R5 K:ium weighs 205 grams, or just under half a pound, and is considered a bit heavy and is one of the heavier seats in the Fizik line.